RupertAvery/Chromely.Mvc/README.md

 # License

 Chromely.Mvc is available under the **MIT License**.
-See LICENSE.txt
+See Chromely.Mvc/LICENSE.txt